 One hundred percent of the (RED) money received by the Global Fund flows to Global Fund-financed programs, as regularly scheduled disbursements.
-In 2008, US\$ 54 million was disbursed to the programs in the Global Fund (RED) portfolio.
+In 2008, US\$ 54 million has been disbursed to the programs in the Global Fund (RED) portfolio.

-The Global Fund has entered into a contribution agreement of up to US\$ 10 million with "American Idol", an American singing competition airing on Fox Television Network.
+The Global Fund has entered into a contribution agreement of up to US\$ 10 million with "American Idol", an American singing competition show airing on Fox Television Network.
 The money was raised during a special show called "Idol Gives Back", which aired in April 2008.
-The purpose of "Idol Gives Back" is to raise awareness and funds for organizations that provide relief programs to help children and young people in extreme poverty in America and in developing countries.
-US\$ 9 million of the resources will be allocated to a Global Fund-supported program fighting HIV/AIDS in the Western Cape Province in South Africa.
-The remaining US\$1 million was donated by the M•A•C AIDS Fund to the Global Fund through "Idol Gives Back" and will support an HIV/AIDS program in Jamaica.
-The Global Fund will receive the money from American Idol in 2009.
+The purpose of "Idol Gives Back" is to raise awareness and funds for organizations that provide relief programs to help children and young people in